vetsuisse-unibe/NGS-course-docs/unixExs.md

 - uniq -c: Counts occurrences of each unique value in the 25th column

 *So how many mammalian genomes are available ?*
 Now use cut and pipe symbol to find the number of mammalian genomes available at NCBI.
-(Hint: check column 6) cut can be used to select more columns
+(Hint: check column 25 for vertebrate_mammalian) cut can be used to select more columns
 ```
-cut -f 1,6,8 eukaryotes.txt |less
+cut -f 8,25,28 assembly_summary_refseq.txt |less
 ```
 which Mammalian genome has the highest GC content
 ```